-He sits on the Board of Directors of Cape Productions and Caller Zen, and he led XSeed’s investments in Zooz, Chatous, Lex Machina (acquired by LexisNexis of the RELX Group – NYSE:RELX), CirroSecure (acquired by Palo Alto Networks – NYSE:PANW), Growbot, Breezeworks, The League, Nova, Trove, Teapot (acquired by Stripe), Smart Coffee Technology, Neon, Pixlee, ZipLine Medical and SIPX (acquired by ProQuest), and also supports other portfolio companies such as Citrine Informatics.
+He sits on the Board of Directors of Sparta Science, Caller Zen and Cape, and he led XSeed’s investments in Zooz, Castle Global, Lex Machina (acquired by LexisNexis of the RELX Group – NYSE:RELX), CirroSecure (acquired by Palo Alto Networks – NYSE:PANW), Growbot, Breezeworks, The League, Nova, Trove, Teapot (acquired by Stripe), Smart Coffee Technology, Pixlee, ZipLine Medical and SIPX (acquired by ProQuest), and also supports other portfolio companies such as Citrine Informatics.

 Prior to joining XSeed, Robert was General Manager of the Video and Software Solutions division for GE Security, with annual revenues of $350 million.
 Robert was also Executive Vice President of Pixim, Inc., a fabless semiconductor firm specializing in image sensors and processors (acquired by Sony).
 Before Pixim, Robert was Co-Founder & Chief Executive Officer of Weave Innovations Inc. (acquired by Kodak), a network services developer that invented the world’s first digital picture frame, and delivered photos and other digital media to PCs and internet / mobile devices.